RPanczak/FUN_BCC-animal-permits/R/01_preregistration.md

 ### Dog insurance cost

 We scraped the `Dog insurance cost` dataset from the Australian [Top 10 Pet Insurance](https://top10petinsurance.com.au/pet-insurance-prices/) website on the 30 March 2020.
-It provides insurance cost for the `r length(unique(dog_insurance$"Dog Breed"))` most popular dog breeds in Australia.
+It provides insurance cost for the 0 most popular dog breeds in Australia.
 Insurance costs are based on a 1-year-old male, desexed dog with a 24-year-old owner living in Sydney (postcode 2010), Australia.
 The data lists the average cost of six Australian pet insurance providers separately for a comprehensive, an accident and an illness pet insurance with zero excess as of June 2017.

 ### SEIFA